Model-Based Reinforcement Learning with Isolated Imaginations: Experiments

 \myparagraph{Transfer of noncontrollable dynamics in CARLA.} Our model learns different dynamics in different branches, which makes it naturally suitable for transfer learning.
 Unlike common methods that transfer all knowledge from a pretrained source task, we can selectively transfer specific knowledge for a target task.
 Specifically, we only transfer relevant knowledge, such as shared dynamics between source and target tasks, to achieve precise disentanglement and robust decision-making on the target task.
 In \fig{fig:day_night_vis}, We can see that the noncontrollable dynamics are similar between day and night modes, \textit{i.e.}, the movement of other driving vehicles.
-We keep the action-free branch pretrained on the day mode of the CARLA environment, and then train it on the night mode.
+We keep the action-free branch pretrained on the day mode of the CARLA environment and then train it on the night mode.
 The results are shown in \fig{fig:day_to_night}.
 Comparing the orange curve and the blue curve, our model that transfers noncontrollable dynamics in the action-free branch has a significant improvement.
 However, the performance gain of DreamerV2 is small.
 Therefore, due to the modular structure in our \model{}, when there are two environments with similar dynamics, we can train on the easy environment first, and then load the specific pretrained branch to help the model learn on difficult tasks.

-Therefore, the modular structure of our \model{} allows us selectively transfer controllable or noncontrollable parts to novel domains based on our prior knowledge of the domain gap.
+Therefore, the modular structure of our \model{} allows us to selectively transfer controllable or noncontrollable parts to novel domains based on our prior knowledge of the domain gap.

-\myparagraph{Transfer of controllable dynamics in DMC.} Likewise, we use \texttt{video\_easy} (source) and \texttt{video\_hard} (target) benchmarks of the DMC environment for transfer learning.
-We transfer the controllable information in the action-conditioned branch because the controllable dynamics are the same in both environments, \textit{i.e.}, the motion of the agent. \fig{fig:easy_to_hard_two_tasks} presents the comparison results in \model{} and DreamerV2.
-We can see that, first, loading the pretrained action-conditioned branch, \model{} has a strong advantage over that without pretraining.
-Second, the performance gain of our model from pretraining is much greater than that of DreamerV2.
+\myparagraph{Transfer of controllable dynamics in DMC.} For DMC, we use the \texttt{video\_easy} (source) and \texttt{video\_hard} (target) benchmarks to evaluate the transfer ability of our model.
+We transfer the controllable information in the action-conditioned branch because the controllable dynamics are the same in both environments, \textit{i.e.}, the motion of the agent.
+From \fig{fig:easy_to_hard_two_tasks}, we have two key observations.
+First, upon loading the pretrained action-conditioned branch, \model{} exhibits a significant advantage over the non-pretrained counterpart.
+Second, it is noteworthy that the performance improvement achieved by our model through pretraining surpasses that of DreamerV2 by a considerable margin.